 What Can I Do With a Master’s in Pharmacology and Toxicology?

 Pharmacologists and toxicologists determine the immediate and long-term effects of chemicals (such as drugs, cosmetics and household products) on the health of individuals.

 A master’s degree in pharmacology and toxicology prepares you for a professional career as a pharmacologist or toxicologist in a wide variety of settings including:

 - Hospitals and clinics

 The master’s program in pharmacology and toxicology is designed for full or part-time study and research.
 You should have undergraduate preparation in mathematics through calculus, biology and mammalian anatomy, chemistry, biochemistry and general physics.

 The MS degree requires the completion of at least 20 credits of coursework and a minimum of 10 credits of research.
 Courses fulfilling the didactic course requirement should be primarily courses at the 700 or 800 level required by the program and research advisor/advisory committee.
-A maximum of 6 credits of courses at the 300 or 400 level can be accounted for this requirement.
 You will also need to prepare and defend a research thesis.